cessen/scripts_and_stuff/wacom_screen_switch/README.md

 A small script that cycles your wacom tablet between screens on a multi-monitor setup.

-This script is Linux-specific and requires both xsetwacom and xrandr to be installed.
+This script is Linux-specific and requires xinput, xsetwacom, and xrandr to all be installed.

 The first time the script is run, it starts a long-running process, and sets the wacom tablet to map to the first monitor.
 Subsequent runs simply signal